-The current Basler scout GigE Vision camera models are listed in the top row of the specification tables on the next pages of this manual.
+The current Basler pilot GigE Vision camera models are listed in the top row of the specification table on the next page of this manual.
 The camera models are differentiated by their sensor size, their maximum frame rate at full resolution, and whether the camera's sensor is mono or color.

-The scout GigE Vision camera models are available in the following housing variants:
+The Basler pilot GigE Vision camera models are available in the following housing variants: